 As I mentioned, I also made use of their free loaner bikes to cycle the Paradise Loop.

 Our room was spacious and bright.
 Our window and small balcony looked out over the yacht club and the deck for Sam’s Anchor Cafe.
 The fireplace in the room is functional with a fresh presto log and a lighter.
-The room had all the plugs and USB adapters that I crave, as well as a microwave and small fridge.
+The room had all the plugs and USB adapters that I crave, as well as a microwave and a small fridge.

 Breakfast was included and delivered to the room.
 You put out your order the night before.